 Physical grounding techniques

-For example, you could sip on a hot or cold drink and focus on how the cup or mug feels in your hands, or what you can taste; hold onto a soft blanket or a soft toy and notice their texture; or take a short walk and focus on the smells, sounds, and sights around you.
+For example, you could sip on a hot or cold drink and focus on how the cup or mug feels in your hands, or what you can taste; hold onto a soft blanket or toy and notice their texture; or take a short walk and focus on the smells, sounds, and sights around you.

-If you’re not sure where to start, the 5-4-3-2-1 method can be a useful guide.
+If you’re not sure where to start, the 5-4-3-2-1 method can be useful.

 The 5-4-3-2-1 method involves working through each of your five senses, listing things you notice around you one by one.
 For example…

-- Four things you can touch from where you’re sitting or standing
+• Four things you can touch

 Mental grounding techniques